 They are lively, high-energy dogs.
 They require a lot of daily exercises.
 A fenced yard is a necessity if you are thinking about a Finnish Spitz as your next pet.

-The Finnish Spitz is not recommended for apartment dwellers or those who don’t have the time or energy to give them a lot of exercises.
+The Finnish Spitz is not recommended for apartment dwellers or those who don’t have the time or energy to give them a lot of exercise.
 The Spitz highly enjoys barking.

 This is a breed that requires a knowledgeable and active owner, as well as tolerable neighbors.
 It has a lot of energy that needs to be burned off.